skyzyx/resume-jessika-parman/README.md

 * Achievement #1

+did not murder anyone
+goal was to find a different job would have removed the religion aspect from the workplace husband + wife shit show wanted inventory management: love the organization aspect; ocd looking at the system; like to not run out nobody wants to do it or knows where to start what happens when you need to pull that inventory

 * Learnings from the role

+flagrant religion can alienate people avoid husband wife shitshow learned that company was a disaster
+    ellen was trting to run multiuple biz from a single business; handyman (commercial) + cleaning (residential) custromer asked for product; looked for cheaper product; charged at same price cdonstantly trying to take shortcuts;
+    no customer service skills; flustered at cust issues; meek personality; not confident avoided crm; timeclock; unskilled installation team; nepotism jumping ship from last job; desperation

 ### [Contract Furnishings Mart](http://www.cfmfloors.com/north-seattle-flooring-store) — Seattle, WA
 #### Office Manager (November 2016–December 2016)